-- In cooperation with industry, enhance collaboration to improve environmental and safety compliance through inspections and audits. - Explore further opportunities to expand environmentally responsible energy, mineral and petroleum resource development, in partnership with industry, communities, First Nations, environmental groups, universities, colleges and other government organizations. - Meet with mine managers to ensure mine health and safety standards and practices are applied consistently. - Hold an annual mine rescue competition in collaboration with the Mining Association of British Columbia to recognize and improve emergency response capability. - In collaboration with the Ministry of Education, Ministry of Advanced Education and Labour Market Development, and the B.C.
-Industry Training Authority, support education and training initiatives for the enhancement of a skilled mineral exploration and mining workforce, such as the Canada-B.C.
+- In cooperation with industry, enhance collaboration to improve environmental and safety compliance through inspections and audits. - Explore further opportunities to expand environmentally responsible energy, mineral and petroleum resource development, in partnership with industry, communities, First Nations, environmental groups, universities, colleges and other government organizations. - Meet with mine managers to ensure mine health and safety standards and practices are applied consistently. - Hold an annual mine rescue competition in collaboration with the Mining Association of British Columbia to recognize and improve emergency response capability. - In collaboration with the Ministry of Advanced Education and Labour Market Development support education and training initiatives for the enhancement of a skilled mineral exploration and mining workforce, such as the Canada-B.C.
 Labour Market Agreement to support the creation of a productive, mobile and inclusive workforce.